kevinization/github-project-readme-generator/README.md

   fs, inquirer

   ## Usage:
   If you need a template to custom generate your README.md files, then this program is for you :).
+The generated README.md file will be in root folder, its name will be Generated-README.md.

   ## Contributing:
   If you are interested in contributing to the project, you can tell me or fork it to make changes :).